PlayFab/thundernetes/docs/FAQ.md

   standingBy: 2 # required
   max: 4 # required
   portsToExpose:
-    - containerName: thundernetes-sample-netcore # must be the same as the container name described below
+    - 80 # one of the ports mentioned below
-      portName: gameport # must be the same as the port name described below
   template:
     metadata:
         annotations: